The Emirates Group: Engineering services

-Emirates Engineering supports the expansive fleet of Airbus and Boeing aircraft operated by Emirates Airline together with those of thirty other airlines through third party maintenance contracts.
+Emirates Engineering supports the expansive fleet of Airbus and Boeing aircraft operated by Emirates together with those of thirty other airlines through third party maintenance contracts.

 The division can manage and implement all aspects of aircraft engineering support, such as maintenance, safety and logistics.
 It also has an engine test cell facility.
 It also occupies the Emirates Engineering Centre which opened in late 2006 on a 136 acre site at Dubai International Airport.

 Its eleven hangars for heavy and light maintenance, together with a paint hangar, cover an area equivalent to 17 football pitches and have the capacity to meet the service requirements of an Emirates fleet which is growing at the rate one new aircraft every month.
 Each hangar has an entrance gate 88 metres wide and every bay can accommodate any size of aircraft with an engine thrust of up to 150,000 pounds, including the Airbus A380, which is 73 metres long with an 80-metre wingspan and a tail 24 metres high.